alf45tar/Pedalino/README.md

 ### mocoLUFA high speed mode

-mocoLUFA default speed is 31.250 bps as any serial MIDI but an undocumented high speed mode is in the code.
+mocoLUFA default speed is 31.250 bps but an undocumented high speed mode is in the code.
 A jumper betwen PIN 1 (MISO) and PIN 3 (SCK) on ICSP connector for ATmega16U2 enable the 1.25 Mbps speed.
 Pedalino USB MIDI works at 1.25 Mbps (1.250.000 bps).

 ![HighSpeedJumper](https://github.com/alf45tar/Pedalino/blob/master/mocoLUFA-HighSpeed-Jumper.svg)